About PTI

 Journalists

-Track the political climate to provide context in reporting.
-Identify whether current tension levels are historically unusual or within normal ranges.
+Track the current political climate to provide context in reporting.
+Identify whether today's tension levels are historically unusual or within normal ranges.

 Researchers